laberning/openrowingmonitor/docs/Engine_Validation.md

 ### Validation of the linear distance calculation

-The distance calculations is solely dependent on known factors that already have been validated and can be checked afterwards (i.e. the dragfactor) and the duplicated impulses.
+The distance calculation is solely dependent on the drag factor (a known factor that already is validated and that can be checked afterwards) and the duplicated impulses.
 Thus, as the impulses are duplicated across the monitors, the resulting distance calculation is a good indicator for the quality of this calculation, as it depends on the number of impulses encountered, irrelevant of their timing (as would be the case with the speed).

 #### Theoretical basis of the linear distance calculation